 COP Grants on the Edge

 The COP and the Office of Research announce the availability of funding to aid investigators who have had external research proposals narrowly miss falling within funding range.
 Their proposals may have been rejected for lack of sufficient preliminary data or a specific identified weakness that can be addressed.
 Small grants will be provided to help investigators strategically improve the proposal’s viability upon resubmission.
-The funding will be available for FY19, from July 2018 to June 2019.

 We anticipate funding grants in the range of $2,000-$12,000.
 The faculty member’s home department(s) is strongly encouraged (but not required) to contribute 20% of the total budget.
 Funding normally will be for one fiscal year, as this program is being funded on a year-to-year basis while its usefulness is assessed.